astampoulis/website-source/content/makam/introduction.md

 ---

-People set out to design new programming languages for all sorts of different reasons: someone might be stuck with a language runtime and hate the syntax for it (e.g. CoffeeScript); want to incorporate new type system features (e.g. safe manual memory management through ownership tracking in Rust); adding runtime features, such as primitives for concurrent code (e.g. agents in Erlang); or want to combine existing ideas in a single language (e.g. combining a functional language with the Java OO system in
+People set out to design new programming languages for all sorts of different reasons: someone might be stuck with a language but hate the syntax for it (e.g. CoffeeScript); want to incorporate new type system features (e.g. safe manual memory management through ownership tracking in Rust); adding runtime features, such as primitives for concurrent code (e.g. agents in Erlang); or want to combine existing ideas in a single language (e.g. combining a functional language with the Java OO system in